Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Gary Leon Ridgway was born in Salt Lake City, Utah, in 1949.
 When he was 11, his family moved to King County, Washington, which includes Seattle and its satellite communities.
 When he was 15, Ridgway stabbed a first-grade boy, according to The Seattle Times.
 He told a psychologist he frequently fantasized about stabbing people, including his mother, to whom he said he was sexually attracted, reported The Washington Post.

 In 1969, Ridgway enlisted in the U.S. Navy.
 While stationed in the Philippines, he began frequenting sex workers, eventually contracting gonorrhea, according to The News Tribune in Tacoma.
 He married in 1970, but the marriage only lasted a year.
 Upon his discharge from the Navy, he became a highly skilled painter at Kenworth Trucks.
-A second marriage in 1973 produced a son.
+After his second marriage in 1973, Ridgway had a son Matthew, who has spoken out about turmoil caused by his father's crimes.

 Ridgway’s second wife filed for divorce in summer 1980 and sought a restraining order against him, according to The News Tribune.
 She told investigators he enjoyed rough sex and once put her in a chokehold.
 The following year, he bought a ranch home in the city of SeaTac, Washington.
 He would later admit dozens of women were murdered there, reported the News Tribune.